mcolom/AC-HB3_rep/README.md

 **Needless to say, any contributions are very welcome!**

+# Contents
+* diagram.py: it draws a diagram of the 3-pin connector, with the sizes and distances which are believed to be correct.

 # Resources
 * A 3D model by Jonn Blanchard is available here: https://www.myminifactory.com/fr/object/3d-print-panasonic-fs-a1-sony-hb-f1-neo-geo-cd-psu-connector-196715
 * A similar project is available here at the MSX Village (French): https://www.msxvillage.fr/forum/topic.php?id=3345#m76611 However the it's only the circuit and it doesn't include the 3-pin connector.